Mircea-MMXXI/azapy/README.md

   1. minimization of dispersion for a give expected rate of returns
   2. maximization of generalized Sharpe ratio
   3. minimization of the inverse of generalized Sharpe ratio
-  4. global minimum dispersion portfolio strategy
+  4. minimum dispersion portfolio strategy
-  5. Inverse-N risk optimal portfolio (optimal portfolio with the same dispersion measure as equally weighted portfolio)
+  5. Inverse-N risk optimal portfolio (optimal portfolio with the same dispersion measure as equal weighted portfolio)
   6. maximization of expected rate of returns for a fixed value of risk aversion

 B. "Naïve" portfolio strategies:
   1. Constant weighted portfolio.
-A particular case is equally weighted portfolio.
+A particular case is equal weighted portfolio.
-  2. Inverse volatility portfolio (i.e. portfolio weights are proportional to the inverse of asset volatility)
+  2. Inverse volatility portfolio (i.e. portfolio weights are proportional to the inverse of asset volatilities)
-  3. Inverse variance portfolio (i.e. portfolio weights are proportional to the inverse of asset variance)
+  3. Inverse variance portfolio (i.e. portfolio weights are proportional to the inverse of asset variances)
-  4. Inverse drawdown portfolio (i.e. portfolio weights are proportional to the asset absolute value of maximum drawdown over a predefined historical period)
+  4. Inverse drawdown portfolio (i.e. portfolio weights are proportional to the asset absolute value of maximum drawdowns over a predefined historical period)

 C. Greedy portfolio optimization strategies:
   1. Kelly's portfolio (as in John Larry Kelly Jr. - scientist 1923-1965) -
      maximization of portfolio log returns

 Utility functions:
   1. Collect historical market data from a data provider (at this point only from *alphavantage*)
   2. Generate business calendars (at this point only NYSE business calendar)
   3. Generate rebalancing portfolio schedules